Botswana's Okavango Delta

 I decided to splash out and instead of doing the $140 trip which entailed taking all our own gear, cooking equipment, food and then of course cooking it all ourselves, Do and I decided to splurge and do the $280 trip.
 That meant all we had to take was our personal clothes and everything else was provided.

-Excellent decision actually.
-It was one of the best three days I've ever had.
+It turned out to be a great decision!
+An excellent decision actually.
+It was one of the best three days I’ve ever had.

-They proceeded to load up Mokoro's (traditional timber canoes) with all the camping and cooking gear, added the food and the staff and off we went.
+They proceeded to load up Mokoro’s (traditional timber canoes) with all the camping and cooking gear, added the food and the staff and off we went.
 We all had our own Mokoro with our own poler and spent the next hour and a half gliding through the delta on the way to our camp.
-We floated by water lillies, birds, bugs, spiders, reeds and fish.
-A supremely relaxing way to settle into the Okavango.

-3 Days In The Okavango Delta
+Walking Safaris In The Okavango Delta

 Over the course of the next few days we spent hours with Kandi walking on islands, following elephants, giraffes and zebra.
 Each day we would head off in the morning early after breakfast and do a few hours walking safari in different parts of the delta each day.

 It is so surreal walking through the grasses, looking up and watching an Elephant stroll by in the distance.
 The animal life is diverse but dense.
-We saw so many Zebra's, Elephants, Water Buffalo and especially Giraffe herds.
-After we got back to the truck we found out that because we had paid the extra money we went much further into the delta than the other group who had chosen the budget version and that was why we saw so much wildlife.
+We saw so many Zebra’s, Elephants, Water Buffalo and especially Giraffe herds.

 Swimming in the Okavango Delta!